-Guatemala is an example of an economy disrupted by climate change.
+Guatemala is an example of an economy disrupted by climate change and its cost.
 Increasingly erratic climate patterns have produced year after year of failed harvests and dwindling food and work opportunities across the country, forcing migration to escape food insecurity and poverty.
 A study led by the UN World Food Programme (WFP) interviewed families from key districts in the Dry Corridor about the pressures that are forcing them to leave.
 The main “push factor” identified was not violence, but drought and its consequences: no food, no money, and no work.
 Their findings suggest a clear relation between climate variability, food insecurity, and migration, Another study,”Climate, conflict and forced migration” indicates that the warming planet is fueling conflicts that lead to more refugees.
 The authors concluding recommendation is “that policies to improve the adaptive capacity to deal with the effects of climate change in developing economies may have additional returns by reducing the likelihood of conflict and forced migration outflow.”
 These studies provide a frightening window into what’s to come as the world begins to experience real effects of climate change, the challenges ahead and the need to develop policies that feed people, avoid conflict and mass migration.

 The GND resolution recognizes the urgency of the climate situation and calls for a green transition to be accomplished through a 10-year Green New Deal mobilization with the goals of preparing for and trying to prevent the worst affects of climate change while raising the standard of living for the working middle class.The GND is a democratic economic planning and reinvestment strategy that aims to develop the right policy tools to set out a clear pathway for business and finance to follow to transition the United States from a brown economy to a green economy.
 The UN and other countries around the world have developed a blueprint for the US that provides timely and practical guidance to policy makers on what reforms are needed to unlock the productive and employment potential of a green economy.